WWE 24/7 Championship: History

-On the November 7 episode of Raw, Nikki Cross defeated Dana Brooke to win the championship for an 11th time.
+During the November 7, 2022, episode of Raw, Nikki Cross defeated Dana Brooke to win the championship for an 11th time.
 Afterwards backstage, Cross discarded the championship as trash.
-On November 9, the 24/7 Championship was removed from the active titles page on WWE.com, subsequently retiring the championship.
-After WWE owner Vince McMahon retired in 2022, the new creative team headed by Triple H did not have plans for the title and it was barely used on television until it was deactivated.
-According to "Road Dogg" Jesse James, Triple H saw no value in the championship.
+Two days later on November 9, the 24/7 Championship was removed from the active titles page on WWE.com, subsequently retiring the championship with Cross as its final holder.
+It was reported that after WWE owner Vince McMahon retired in July 2022, the new creative team headed by Chief Content Officer Paul "Triple H" Levesque did not have plans for the title; from that point, it was barely used on television until it was deactivated.
+According to Senior Vice President of Live Events "Road Dogg" Jesse James, Levesque saw no value in the championship.

 Belt design

 The championship belt design featured three gold plates on a green leather strap.
-The circular center plate prominently stated "24/7" at the center ("24" and "7" written in green).
+The circular center plate prominently stated "24/7" at the center with "24" and "7" written in green.
 The WWE logo was affixed at the top while the word "CHAMPION" was written along the edge of the bottom half of the center plate.
 The two side plates, one on either side of the center plate, were rectangular.
-Unlike most of WWE's other championship belts, the side plates could not be customized with the current champion's logos (due to the relatively short lengths of the title reigns with most not even lasting a day).
+Unlike WWE's other championship belts, the side plates could not be customized with the current champion's logos (due to the relatively short lengths of the title reigns with most not lasting a day).
 They were mostly blank but with a simple ornate design on the bottom inner corner and top outer corner of each.
-As the belt lacked customizable side plates, Drake Maverick placed stickers that said "Maverick 24:7" in the blank space of the side plates, while Samir Singh placed stickers that spelled "Bollywood" around the center plate (as he and his twin brother Sunil, also a former 24/7 Champion, teamed together as The Bollywood Boyz).
+As the belt lacked customizable side plates, Drake Maverick placed stickers that said "Maverick 24:7" in the blank space of the side plates, while Samir Singh placed stickers that spelled "Bollywood" around the center plate (as he and his brother Sunil, also a former 24/7 Champion, teamed together as The Bollywood Boyz).